If you want to know whether you can still buy an Android phone or Windows laptop made by Huawei, the simple fact is that 'yes you can'.

 As for other countries, it's true that Australia and Japan have blocked Huawei from involvement in 5G networks, but the UK Government saw no reason to do the same (it did identify some problems in Huawei's software which the company is working to fix).
 None of these countries have banned Huawei from trading there.

 In mid-August it was reported that the UK may reconsider a ban, but the comments suggesting that the new UK Government will look at the issue again came from US national security advisor John Bolton and it may have just been the UK pandering to the US as it seeks to get a trade deal with the US in the post-Brexit world.
+In December, UK prime minister Boris Johnson indicated the UK could follow the US to a ban after lobbying from Trump.

-What the original trade ban meant
+What the trade ban means

 The ruling was particularly problematic for the Google-Huawei partnership, which means that Huawei can't preload future phones with Google apps like Maps and YouTube, the Play Store or Google Assistant.